 However, as noted above, courts expect parents to provide for the appropriate welfare of their children.
 So, in the case of a job loss, courts will expect the parent to find a new job, and will usually not take into consideration whether the job pays as much as the previous job.
 They will also not expect a parent to take a prolonged leave of absence from the job market in order to find a new ideal job.

-If you are facing child support payments or need help enforcing a child support order, contact me today for a consultation.
+If you are facing child support payments or need help enforcing a child support order, I invite you to contact me today for a free consultation to learn how I can help.